Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 AI Pilot Success Rate5% deliver ROI [1]92% have integrated AI [2]

-Primary ApproachBuild complex, internal toolsBuy specialized, proven solutions
+Primary ApproachBuild complex, internal toolsBuy specialised, proven solutions

 Key ObstacleInternal bureaucracy, flawed integrationLimited resources (overcome by agility)